Oral mite anaphylaxis

-Oral mite anaphylaxis (OMA), also known as pancake syndrome, is severe allergic reaction triggered by the ingestion of food contaminated with specific mites.
+Oral mite anaphylaxis (OMA), also known as pancake syndrome, is a severe allergic reaction triggered by the ingestion of food contaminated with specific mites.
 The condition is associated with the consumption of wheat or maize flour that has been improperly stored in humid environments, leading to mite infestation.
 Symptoms can range from mild allergic reactions to severe anaphylaxis, often occurring shortly after ingestion of contaminated food.
 The disease name comes from reports of people becoming ill after eating pancakes made from contaminated wheat or corn (maize) flour.

 Signs and symptoms

 Oral mite anaphylaxis (OMA) typically presents with acute allergic symptoms emerging within 10 to 240 minutes following the consumption of mite-contaminated flour.
 These symptoms affect multiple organ systems, often progressing rapidly.
 Respiratory manifestations are common and may include stridor, wheezing, sneezing, and nasal obstruction, which can worsen over time.
 Angioedema involving the lips, face, and larynx may also develop, posing a risk of airway obstruction.
 Cutaneous symptoms such as hives, erythema, and pruritus frequently occur, further indicating an allergic reaction.
 In severe cases, systemic involvement can lead to hypotension, tachycardia, dizziness, and loss of consciousness, potentially resulting in fatal outcomes.
 Due to the rapid onset and severity of OMA, prompt recognition and immediate intervention are critical in preventing life-threatening complications.